fteychene/movings-devops-with-docker/README.md

-# epsi-sample-jee
-Restfull Webservices with JEE
+# Moving devops with docker

+Dockerize a JEE app.

+`run.sh`